Steve Moses

-Steve Christopher Moses (born August 9, 1989) is an American professional ice hockey forward currently under contract with Swiss club, SC Rapperswil-Jona Lakers of the National League (NL).
-He has also previously played in the KHL with Russian champions SKA Saint Petersburg.
+Steve Christopher Moses (born August 9, 1989) is an American professional ice hockey forward currently under contract with Czech club, BK Mladá Boleslav of the Czech Extraliga.
 Quickness, scoring ability and shooting are considered to be the strongest sides of his gameplay, though his small size is considered a disadvantage in one-on-one situations.

 Playing career

 Amateur

 From 2005 to 2008, Moses played junior hockey with Boston Junior Bruins in Eastern Junior Hockey League (EJHL) and Empire Junior Hockey League (EmJHL).
 In the EJHL, Moses tallied a total of 96 points in 97 games.

 In 2006, Moses was drafted in the 12th round, 209th overall, by the Quebec Major Junior Hockey League (QMJHL)'s Lewiston Maineiacs to play major junior hockey in the Canadian Hockey League (CHL).
 Instead, however, Moses opted to enroll at the University of New Hampshire and play for the Wildcats ice hockey team, where he ultimately played from 2008 to 2012.

 In the 2010–11 season, Moses and New Hampshire won the Hockey East regular season championship title.
 The former was the Wildcats' third-highest scorer during the regular season, scoring 14 goals.
 For his performances, Moses was also selected to Hockey East's All-Academic Team.

 In his final season at New Hampshire, in 2011–12, Moses was the team's highest goal-scorer, with 22.
 He was also the joint-third-highest scorer in the Hockey East, sharing his position with Barry Almeida of Boston College.
 Being the alternate captain of the Wildcats, Moses was the highest point-scorer on the team, with 35 points (22 goals and 13 assists), along with teammate Nick Sorkin (nine goals and 26 assists).
 After the season, Moses was awarded with Wildcats' Roger A. Leclerc Trophy (MVP of the team).